This article was updated in June 2024.

 You have two goals when it comes to maintaining your marketing spend: First, optimize your campaigns.
 Second, generate the cash flow required to pay for them.

 Many Amazon sellers manage the inventory, suppliers, shipping, logistics, and customer support themselves.
 Maybe there’s a small team, but there’s usually not much extra bandwidth to dive deep into marketing campaigns.
 If cash gets tight, you’ll need to allocate the time it takes to maximize each campaign.
 If you’re using an agency, you may want to cut the agency before you cut the campaigns.
-You can try using Amazon PPC automation software to help you stay competitive while lowering your costs.
+You can try using Amazon PPC campaign automation software to help you stay competitive while lowering your costs.

 And before you start pulling levers, take the time to understand campaign performance.
 Amazon gives you lots of options—sponsored products, sponsored brand ads, and sponsored display ads.
 You might mix and match options with different listings, and you might vary your spend based on historical demand.
 You can also choose manual or automatic targeting, and you have different options for bidding strategies.
 Amazon provides an overview of various ad types here.
 Over time, performance data for all of your varying options will reveal your highest return on ad spend.
 This will help you decide where to reduce spending, and where to invest.